SakariPirnes/helixtiltrot/README.md

   20. `helixtiltrot.plot.angle_density` [\[source\]](https://github.com/SakariPirnes/helixtiltrot/blob/main/helixtiltrot/plot.py)

-The documentation of these 20 function can be found from their docstrings.
+The documentation of these 20 functions can be found from their docstrings.
 For example to see the documentation of `helixtiltrot.local_rotation_angle`:
 ```
 >>>
 >>> import helixtiltrot